goauthentik/authentik/website/docs/sources/property-mappings/index.md

 }
 ```

 The `groups` attribute is a special attribute that must contain group identifiers.
-By default, those identifiers are also used as the group namedefault, those identifiers are also used as the Group name.
-Each of those identifiers is then given to Group Property Mappings as the `group_id` variable, if extra processing needs to happen.
+By default, those identifiers are also used as the group name by default, those identifiers are also used as the group name.
+Each of those identifiers is then given to group property mappings as the `group_id` variable, if extra processing needs to happen.